Radiopaque Tissue Marker

 - Providing surgical guides for planes of dissection and for localization purposes in radiation therapy planning

-This product is pending FDA review and is not currently available for sale in the US.
+This product is available for sale in the US.